rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that is interpreted as an array of 8-bit unsigned integers representing ASCII characters.

 *Decoding*: Groups of four consecutive ASCII characters create the list of chain IDs.
+The characters must be left aligned and unused characters must be represented by a 0 byte.
 Note that the ASCII decoding here is optional, a decoding library may choose to pass the array of 8-bit unsigned integers on for performance reasons.
 Nevertheless we describe all the steps for complete decoding here as an illustration.

 *Description*: List of chain IDs.
 For storing data from mmCIF files the `chainIdList` field should contain the value from the `label_asym_id` mmCIF data item and the `chainNameList` the `auth_asym_id` mmCIF data item.
 In PDB files there is only a single name/identifier for chains that corresponds to the `auth_asym_id` item.
 When there is only a single chain identifier available it must be stored in the `chainIdList` field.